 - (a) Project-based assistance for housing at the selected site is consistent with the goal of deconcentrating poverty and expanding housing and economic opportunities.
 The standard for deconcentrating poverty and expanding housing and economic opportunities must be consistent with the BHA Annual Plan, the BHA Administrative Plan, and 24 C.F.R. part 903.
-In developing the standards to apply in determining whether a proposed PBV development will be selected, the BHA shall consider the following: - (1) Whether the census tract in which the proposed PBV development will be located is in a HUD-designated Enterprise Zone, Economic Community, or Renewal Community; - (2) Whether a PBV development will be located in a census tract where the concentration of assisted Units will be or has decreased as a result of public housing demolition; - (3) Whether the census tract in which the proposed PBV development will be located is undergoing significant revitalization; - (4) Whether state, local, or federal dollars have been invested in the area that has assisted in the achievement of the statutory requirement for the deconcentration of poverty at 24 C.F.R. part 903; - (5) Whether new market rate Units are being developed in the same census tract where the proposed PBV development will be located and the likelihood that such market rate Units will positively impact the poverty rate in the area; - (6) If the poverty rate in the area where the proposed PBV development will be located is greater than 20 percent, the PHA may consider whether in the past five years there has been an overall decline in the poverty rate; - (7) If the poverty rate in the area where the proposed PBV development will be located is greater than forty (40%) percent, the BHA may require the developer to submit comprehensive evidence including, but not limited to; specific economic development data of the subject census tract and neighboring census tracts to provide the most
+In developing the standards to apply in determining whether a proposed PBV development will be selected, the BHA shall consider the following: - (1) Whether the census tract in which the proposed PBV development will be located is in a HUD-designated

-- complete and accurate assessment of the current economic status of the area as possible; - (8) Whether there are meaningful opportunities for educational and economic advancement in the census tract where the proposed PBV development will be located. - (b) The site is suitable from the standpoint of facilitating and furthering full compliance with the applicable provisions of Title VI of the Civil Rights Act of 1964 (42 U.S.C. §§ 2000d-2000d(4)) and HUD's implementing regulations at 24 C.F.R.
+- Enterprise Zone, Economic Community, or Renewal Community; - (2) Whether a PBV development will be located in a census tract where the concentration of assisted Units will be or has decreased as a result of public housing demolition; - (3) Whether the census tract in which the proposed PBV development will be located is undergoing significant revitalization; - (4) Whether state, local, or federal dollars have been invested in the area that has assisted in the achievement of the statutory requirement for the deconcentration of poverty at 24 C.F.R. part 903; - (5) Whether new market rate Units are being developed in the same census tract where the proposed PBV development will be located and the likelihood that such market rate Units will positively impact the poverty rate in the area; - (6)If the poverty rate in the area where the proposed PBV development will be located is greater than 20 percent, the PHA may consider whether in the past five years there has been an overall decline in the poverty rate; - Whether there are meaningful opportunities for educational (7) and economic advancement in the census tract where the proposed PBV development will be located. - (b) The site is suitable from the standpoint of facilitating and furthering full compliance with the applicable provisions of Title VI of the Civil Rights Act of 1964 (42 U.S.C. §§ 2000d-2000d(4)) and HUD's implementing regulations at 24 C.F.R.
 Part 1; Title VIII of the Civil Rights Act of 1968 (42 U.S.C. §§ 3601-3629); and HUD's implementing regulations at 24 C.F.R.
 Parts 100 through 199; Executive Order 11063 (27 FR 11527; 3 C.F.R., 1959-1963 Comp., p.
 652) and HUD's implementing regulations at 24 C.F.R.
 Part 107.
-The site must meet the section 504 site selection requirements described in 24 C.F.R. § 8.4(b)(5). - (c) The site meets the HQS site standards at 24 C.F.R. § 982.401(l). - (d) Existing and rehabilitated housing site and neighborhood standards.
-A site for existing or rehabilitated housing must meet the following site and neighborhood standards.
-The site must:
+The site must meet the section 504 site selection requirements described in 24 C.F.R. § 8.4(b)(5). - (c) The site meets the HQS site standards at 24 C.F.R. § 982.401(I).